-- Three names, titles, and contact information for references.
-It is recommended that at least one of these referees be a former professor who can comment on the applicant’s ability to succeed at the doctoral level.
+- Three names, titles and contact information for references.
+It is recommended that at least one of these references be a former professor who can comment on the applicant’s ability to succeed at the doctoral level.

 In addition, the applicant may be invited to participate in an in-person, telephone, or internet-conference interview.
 The interview will evaluate specific and positive demonstration of interpersonal skills, with clear indication of potential in all areas: effective practitioner, scholar, advocate, and educational leader.

-If you have questions or concerns regarding the application process, please contact Dr. Kay Ferrell at email@example.com or 970-351-1653.
+If you have questions or concerns regarding the application process, please contact Dr. Silvia Correa-Torres at email@example.com or 970-351-1660.